As health is very important to us, we only breed from hip-scored, eye

 We are also planning puppies by Drifter

-, possibly in 2019, please email for further details.
+, please email for further details.